stakewise/v3-operator/README.md

 or [MyEtherWallet](https://help.myetherwallet.com/en/articles/6512619-using-mew-offline-current-mew-version-6).
 If you choose to use your own methods, you will need to generate public key file via `todo!` command.

 **The deposit data flow is deprecated and will no longer be supported after the v4 StakeWise Operator release.
-If you rely on this feature, please continue using an older version**
+If you rely on this feature, please continue using an older version.**

 The below steps walk you through this set-up using Operator Service: